KenWilliamson/HostedCordovaApp/README.md

 #### This mobile application works completely in the client mode and requires not Cordova files to be deployed to the server and requires no changes to the server.

+This is currently only configured for Android, but should work with any platform with which ManifoldCordova works.

 **Just modify the manifest and you're off and running**
 <pre>